In the public service, do you lose RTTs if you are absent?

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Agents working more than 35 hours per week or with variable work cycles
+Weekly working hours exceeding 35 hours or variable work cycles

-A number of RTT days shall be allocated annually to staff in one of the following 2 situations:
+A number of RTT days shall be allocated annually to the staff member in one of the following 2 situations:

-• Staff working more than 35 hours per week throughout the year
+• Staff member who is required to work more than 35 hours a week throughout the year

-• Agents that are subject to work cycles with varying weekly working hours.
+• Agent subject to work cycles with variable weekly working hours

 Tableau - Number of RTTs according to weekly full-time working time